 To relieve discomfort associated with mammary duct ectasia, you might try these self-care measures:

 - Apply warm compresses.
-A warm compress applied to your nipple area may reduce pain and swelling.
+A warm compress applied to your nipple and surrounding area may soothe painful breast tissue.

-- Wear a breast pad.
-If you have nipple discharge, wear a breast pad or nursing pad to keep the fluid from leaking through your clothing.
+- Use breast pads for nipple discharge.
+Using breast pads or nursing pads can keep fluid from leaking through your clothing.
 These pads are available at drugstores and many retail stores that sell baby-care products.

 - Wear a support bra.
-Wear a bra with good support to minimize breast discomfort.
+Choose bras with good support to minimize breast discomfort.
 A well-fitting bra can also help keep a breast pad in place to absorb nipple discharge.

 - Sleep on the opposite side.
-Try to avoid sleeping on the same side of your body as your affected breast.
-This can help prevent further discomfort and swelling.
+Avoid sleeping on the same side of your body as your affected breast to help prevent swelling and further discomfort.

 - Stop smoking.
 Smoking may make it harder to treat an infection, and ongoing smoking may result in recurrent infections or an abscess.

 - Rosai J. Breast.
 In: Rosai and Ackerman's Surgical Pathology.
 Philadelphia, Pa.: Mosby Elsevier; 2011. https://www.clinicalkey.com.
 Accessed Feb.
 5, 2015.

 - Onstad M, et al. Benign breast disorders.
 Obstetrics and Gynecology Clinics of North America.
 2013;3:459.

 - Noncancerous breast conditions.
 American Cancer Society. http://www.cancer.org/healthy/findcancerearly/womenshealth/non-cancerousbreastconditions/non-cancerous-breast-conditions-duct-ectasia.
 Accessed Feb.
 5, 2015.